cindyway/COME/README.md

 ## Examples

-To use the output mapping for gene reconstruction and spot deconvolution, please look at the Tutorial.py script.
+To use the output mapping for gene reconstruction and spot deconvolution, please take a look at the Tutorial.py script.

+## Acknowledgement
+Some implementations of metrics and the visualization in this Repo are based on [SpatialBenchmarking](https://github.com/QuKunLab/SpatialBenchmarking) and [GraphST](https://github.com/JinmiaoChenLab/GraphST)